kherud/java-llama.cpp/README.md

 mvn compile
 mkdir build
 cd build
-cmake .. -DBUILD_SHARED_LIBS=ON  # add any other arguments for your backend cmake --build . --config Release
+cmake .. # add any other arguments for your backend cmake --build . --config Release
 ```